 Considering how smart factories are dynamic in nature, manufacturers must also continue development even after the smart factories are fully constructed.
 Even with the more autonomous production of these facilities, how the smart factories will fulfill the overarching company goals still remains in the hands of the company decision-makers.

 Rounding off the preparation of smart factories are security solutions that must be closely integrated in the design of the facilities to support the transition toward them without being susceptible to threats that may arise from a wider attack surface.
-Departments that maintain IT and OT should work together to share their expertise so as to be able to take right security posture across both technologies.
+Departments that maintain IT and OT should work together to share their expertise to take right security posture across both technologies.

 To fully realize the potential of smart factories, companies must understand that implementing them is a gradual process that mirrors the development that made smart factories possible in the first place.
 Manufacturing is one of the industries that showcase turning points in technological advancements, and the smart factory demonstrates a relatively recent innovation brought about by the IIoT, CPSs, and the many components that made both possible.
 Indeed, the general trend of development is the convergence and integration of technologies that traditionally existed in silos, and the consequent creation of a new space for further innovation.